 Over the years, other exhibits followed: Delights of Berkeley Springs and Sketches by Porte Crayon in 1987; When Tomato Was King in 1988.
 The Geology exhibit was finally completed in 1989 along with one on two centuries of bathing costume.
 The exhibit on Hotels, Inns and Ordinaries followed.
 Temporary exhibits have included the Apple Butter Festival, Civil War and Bands of Berkeley Springs.
 More renovation included restoring windows and shutters.
 The exterior was painted an authentic 19th century color.
 Within a few years, all the buildings in the park were painted by the state to match.

 In 2003, the museum faced a crisis.
 The Chamber of Commerce once again stepped up and a public meeting was held to re-inspire the community.
 The restoration of the museum organization was successful.
 The Yule Tea was restored and held for a decade at Berkeley Castle.

-Through the nearly 30 years of the Museum of the Berkeley Springs’ history, the doors have been open for visitors and local residents to experience the unique resource of the warm mineral springs and understand how this magic water shaped the history of the surrounding town and countryside.
+Through the years of the Museum of the Berkeley Springs’ history, the doors have been open for visitors and local residents to experience the unique resource of the warm mineral springs and understand how this magic water shaped the history of the surrounding town and countryside.
 Often more than 20,000 visitors pass through in a year.